ruptz/QB-breakcuffs/README.md

 ```
 exports['ps-ui']:Circle(function(success)
 ```
-to the mini game export you want to use
+This is the export that ps-ui uses for the Circle min game, to change this find the mini game you want to use and copt there snippet into this line

 example
 =